BSD Router Project - Customised for HUBS

 directory.
 At any rate that is what the config

-command does.
+save command does.
 The script will also do related

 things like tell you which files have been modified, roll back